In this post, we will be covering the best cycling routes in Germany which will help you give some options for a day tour during the Covid situation.

 For about 330 kilometres, the Aller Cycle Route goes by the largest confluence on the Weser River, with lots of possibilities for leisure trips along the way.
 Not to mention the untouched natural areas and unique museums.

 And there’s much to see along the way, including the Verden equestrian town, whose tournaments and horse shows have gained fame.
 Another popular attraction is the former Royal Seat of Celle with over 500 wooden buildings in its Old Town.
-In the automotive centers of the Autostadt, and in Phaeno, the experimentation centre, Wolfsburg is a must visit town.
+In the automotive centres of the Autostadt, and in Phaeno, the experimentation centre, Wolfsburg is a must-visit town.

 Allgäu Cycling Route

 The region of Allgäu can only be summed up by the phrase “lush green.”
 Its beautiful scenery is full of water and wildlife.
-The panoramic view of the Alps takes a quick look just to see why ADFC awarded the four star route.
+The panoramic view of the Alps takes a quick look just to see why ADFC was awarded the four-star route.

 Altmühl cycle path

-On this 250 kilometer route, cyclists are awaiting a Franconian natural spectacle.
-You pass the Romantic Franconia, the Franconian Lake District and the Altmühltal Nature Parks along the Altmühl, starting from Rothenburg overs Tauber to Kehlheim.
+On this 250-kilometer route, cyclists are awaiting a Franconian natural spectacle.
+You pass the Romantic Franconia, the Franconian Lake District and the Altmühltal Nature Parks along the Altmühl, starting from Rothenburg over Tauber to Kehlheim.
 The road ends where the Altmühl River joins the mouth of the mighty river of the Danube.

 Allgäu Castle Park Cycle Loop

-Five sections with a total length of 219 kilometers can be visited in the fairytale castle park of the Allgäu.
+Five sections with a total length of 219 kilometres can be visited in the fairytale castle park of the Allgäu.
 This promises to be the ultimate nature and culture experience.